MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.DirectoryManagement/Update-MgContact.md

   - `[UsageRightId <String>]`: key: id of usageRight
   - `[UserId <String>]`: key: id of user

-MANAGER `<IMicrosoftGraphDirectoryObject>`: directoryObject
+MANAGER <IMicrosoftGraphDirectoryObject>: directoryObject
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-MEMBEROF <IMicrosoftGraphDirectoryObject\[]>: Groups that this contact is a member of.
+MEMBEROF <IMicrosoftGraphDirectoryObject[]>: Groups that this contact is a member of.
 Read-only.
 Nullable.
 Supports $expand.
   - `[Id <String>]`:
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-ONPREMISESPROVISIONINGERRORS <IMicrosoftGraphOnPremisesProvisioningError\[]>: List of any synchronization provisioning errors for this organizational contact.
+ONPREMISESPROVISIONINGERRORS <IMicrosoftGraphOnPremisesProvisioningError[]>: List of any synchronization provisioning errors for this organizational contact.
 Supports $filter (eq, not).
   - `[Category <String>]`: Category of the provisioning error.
 Note: Currently, there is only one possible value.
 Possible value: PropertyConflict - indicates a property value is not unique.
 Other objects contain the same value for the property.
   - `[OccurredDateTime <DateTime?>]`: The date and time at which the error occurred.
   - `[PropertyCausingError <String>]`: Name of the directory property causing the error.
 Current possible values: UserPrincipalName or ProxyAddress
   - `[Value <String>]`: Value of the property causing the error.

-PHONES <IMicrosoftGraphPhone\[]>: List of phones for this organizational contact.
+PHONES <IMicrosoftGraphPhone[]>: List of phones for this organizational contact.
 Phone types can be mobile, business, and businessFax.
 Only one of each type can ever be present in the collection.
 Supports $filter (eq, ne, not, in).
   - `[Language <String>]`:
   - `[Number <String>]`: The phone number.
   - `[Region <String>]`:
   - `[Type <String>]`: phoneType

-TRANSITIVEMEMBEROF <IMicrosoftGraphDirectoryObject\[]>: .
+TRANSITIVEMEMBEROF <IMicrosoftGraphDirectoryObject[]>: .
   - `[Id <String>]`:
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-## RELATED LINKS

 ## RELATED LINKS